Finding The Right Therapist For Complex Post-Traumatic Stress Disorder

-The right therapist will make a world of difference for anyone who lives with C-PTSD.
+The right therapist will make a world of difference for anyone who lives with Complex Post-Traumatic Stress Disorder.
 Consider these tips to help you or a loved one find a psychology professional:

-- Look for a professional who is experienced in the best treatments for C-PTSD:
+- Look for a professional who is experienced in the best treatments for Complex Post-Traumatic Stress Disorder:

 - CBT or cognitive behavioral therapy